viraannisaa99/laravel8_school_dashboard/README.md

 Case Study: School Dashboard

 List:
-- CRUD Users
+- Users
-- CRUD Roles
+- Roles
+- Students
+- Rooms
-- CRUD Student
+- Articles

+Constraint:
+- Users - Roles (one user only has one roles)
+- Roles - Permissions (one role can has many permissions)
+- Students - Rooms) (one student only has one room)
+- Users - Articles (one user can has many articles)

 Contains:
 - Laravel Roles & Permission (spatie/laravel-permission)